 Our Recommendation

 For open-concept homes, the Coway Airmega 400S is the clear winner — its dual carbon filters and 1,560 sq. ft. coverage eliminate cooking odors faster than anything else we have tested.
 For standard enclosed kitchens, the Coway Mighty at $229 delivers excellent odor control in a compact form.
-On a tight budget, the Winix 5500-2 at $160 with its washable carbon filter offers the lowest long-term cost in grease-heavy kitchen environments.
+On a tight budget, the Winix 5510 at $180 with its washable carbon filter and WiFi app control offers the lowest long-term cost in grease-heavy kitchen environments.

 Frequently Asked Questions